lhorie/mithril-blog/articles/wait-for-it.md

 ---

-**Update:** Thanks to Lawrence Dol for pointing out an omission from part.
-There's one more scenario that wasn't covered in this article.
-By default, Mithril waits for requests to complete before attempting to render, so if we defined our loading icon within a Mithril template, it never displays a loading icon on initial page load.
+**Update:** Thanks to Lawrence Dol for pointing out some problems with the original article.
+I've updated it to correct these issues.

+By default, Mithril waits for requests to complete before attempting to render, so if we defined our loading icon within a Mithril template, it never displays a loading icon for the initial page load.
 In order to show an icon before Mithril renders in the first place, a simple solution is to simply put the icon in the HTML root element that we use for `m.module` or `m.route`:

 ```markup
 <html>